 Garbage: Use extra bags for pet waste, or as garbage bags.

 3. Recycle Plastic Bags

 Plastic bags can be returned to a Recycle BC depot for recycling.
 Incorporate a depot trip the next time you’re out running errands.
-In addition to plastic bags, take the opportunity to return other items that can’t be included in your recycling bins: plastic overwrap, foam packaging, other flexible plastic packaging (like crinkly wrappers and bag, and stand-up pouches), and in some communities, glass bottle and jars.
+In addition to plastic bags, take the opportunity to return other items that can’t be included in your recycling bins: flexible plastics, foam packaging and in some communities, glass bottle and jars.
 Many depots accept more than just packaging and paper, so check what else they accept to make the most of your depot trip.